Trends

 The right choice: almost always both

-• 1 or 2 paper menus in reserve for customers who prefer them (no need to re-educate)
+• 1 or 2 paper menus in reserve for customers who prefer

-• Premium wine list on paper at fine dining (experience stays strong)
+• Premium wine list on paper at fine dining

-How much does it cost to switch to QR?
+How much does QR cost

 Very little:

-• Print QR codes on plastic stands or stickers: €2-5 per table
+• Print QR codes on plastic stands or stickers: a few euros per table

 • BipOrder QR ordering module: €59/month (Essential plan)